CompassSecurity/CollaboRaider/README.md

 # Description
 This extension is an improved version of the popular Burp Extension [Collaborator Everywhere](https://github.com/portswigger/collaborator-everywhere) which was developed by James '[albinowax](https://github.com/albinowax)' Kettle.
-It helps discovering SSRF vulnerabilities and other misconfigurations by automatically injecting Collaborator URLs in various headers or URL parameters.
+It helps to discover SSRF vulnerabilities and other misconfigurations by automatically injecting Collaborator URLs in various headers or URL parameters.
 If one of these URLs is resolved or fetched by the server, a notification is raised and the received interaction can be analyzed.
+Payloads can be easily configured in a new Extension tab.
+Additionally, all received interactions are listed in a table.

 # Features
 All features from the original [Collaborator Everywhere](https://github.com/portswigger/collaborator-everywhere) extension are covered:
-- Insert a freshly generated Collaborator payload to certain headers in every request to an in-scope host
+- Insert a freshly generated Collaborator payload to certain headers in every request to an in-scope host.
-- Raise an issue if a request to one of these Collaborator URLs has been received
+- Raise an issue if a request to one of these Collaborator URLs has been received.
-- Display detailed information about the request in the issue and which payload caused it
+- Display detailed information about the request in the issue and which payload caused it.
-- Show time difference between the original request and the received interaction
+- Show time difference between the original request and the received interaction.
-- Check own external IP address and add a disclaimer if the interaction was received from the own address
+- Check own external IP address and add a disclaimer if the interaction was received from the own address.
-- Includes payloads to modify HTTP header fields and URL parameters
+- Includes payloads to modify HTTP header fields and URL parameters.
-- Payloads can be constructed with a placeholder that is replaces with the Host header value of the original request
+- Payloads can be constructed with a placeholder that is replaced with the Host header value of the original request.

 New features:
 - Payloads can be added, modified, deleted, enabled or disabled in a new tab.
-Additionally, payloads can be imported from a file.
+- Additionally, payloads can be imported from a file.
 See [payloads](payloads) for examples.
-- All received interactions are displayed in a new tab similar to the built-in Collaborator
+- All received interactions are displayed in a new tab similar to the built-in Collaborator, with more details provided for individual entries.
-- Requests that caused an interaction are highlighted in the Proxy history
+- Requests that caused an interaction are highlighted in the Proxy history.
-- Added placeholders to use the value of the Origin and Referer header fields in a payload
+- Added new placeholders to use the value of the Origin and Referer header fields in a payload.
-- Interactions and settings are stored persistently in the project file
+- Interactions are stored persistently in the project file.
+- Settings are stored in Burp's user settings and survive a reload of the extension.
-- Extension is based on the new Montoya API
+- The extension is based on the new Montoya API.

 # Installation
 ## Manual Installation